simplehostingserverd/truckingweight/ENVIRONMENT_SETUP.md

 # 🔧 Environment Configuration Guide

-This guide explains how to properly configure environment variables for the Cosmo Exploit Group LLC Weight Management System.
+This guide explains how to properly configure environment variables for the Cargo Scale Pro Inc Weight Management System.

 ## 📁 Environment Files Structure